-Students can earn credit in courses from additional Career Paths.
+Students can earn credit in courses from additional Career Path and capstone courses.
 These additional credits will apply to the fifteen credit hours in the Specialty Area requirements.

 Some courses are prohibited in the Bachelor of Journalism.
 Students should consult with their academic advisor for questions regarding courses in these areas.